katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (10 min)
-- Elm team wander around exploring carefully - they feel excited - learning something new.
+- First milestone: Elm team feel excited - they are exporing carefully and learning something new.
-- They've been reassured by the great docs, easy set up and supportive community
+- Reflect that if React they'd be feeling powerful!
+With clean new project to dive into.
-- React team feeling powerful!
-They've got a clean new project to dive into.
+- With the confidence that it'd the best engineered project ever - now they know what they are doing.
-- This is going to be the best engineered project ever - now they know what they are doing.
+- They've been reassured by the great Elm docs, easy set up and supportive community
 - Not advocate use, but popular way to tear up.
 Had a hunch about number of lines.
 - TICK TICK - not wrong